MindscapeHQ/raygun4java/README.md

 <dependency>
     <groupId>com.mindscapehq</groupId>
     <artifactId>webprovider</artifactId>
-    <version>1.2.6</version>
+    <version>1.3</version>
 </dependency>
 ```

+### With Ant or other build tools

+Grab the JARs for the latest version from here: http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.mindscapehq%22

-Again, if you are in a web environment, you will also need to add a dependency node for the `webprovider` package.
+**raygun-core** is required.
+If you are in a web environment, you will also need to grab the **webprovider** JAR.
+The sampleapp JAR contains an example project.

-This process downloads the JARs to your ~/.m2 directory.
-If you do not have a Maven project, you could create a dummy one, add the dependencies, install it to grab the JARs then copy them to your actual project.

 ## Usage